Red Flag Warning issued for Casper Mountain, Johnson County, Casper BLM by NWS - NewsBreak

 Red Flag Warning issued for Casper Mountain, Johnson County, Casper BLM by NWS

-Effective: 2021-08-10 19:58:00 MDT Expires: 2021-08-10 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Target Area: Casper Mountain; Johnson County, Casper BLM; Natrona County, Casper BLM; South Bighorn Mountains RED FLAG WARNING WILL EXPIRE AT 8 PM MDT THIS EVENING Wind speeds have decreased and will continue to trend downward this evening.
-Therefore, the warning will be allowed to expire.
-Overnight relative humidity recovery will be poor to fair.alerts.weather.gov
+Effective: 2021-08-10 13:47:00 MDT Expires: 2021-08-10 20:00:00 MDT Urgency: Expected Severity: Severe Certainty: Likely Instruction: A Red Flag Warning means that critical fire weather conditions are either occurring now....or will shortly.
+A combination of strong winds...low relative humidity...and warm temperatures can contribute to extreme fire behavior.
+Target Area: Casper Mountain; Johnson County, Casper BLM; Natrona County, Casper BLM; South Bighorn Mountains RED FLAG WARNING REMAINS IN EFFECT UNTIL 8 PM MDT THIS EVENING * IMPACTS: Low Humidities and Strong Gusty Winds will create erratic fire behavior and new fire starts. * AFFECTED AREA: In Central WY Fire Zones...280...285...300.
+In North Central WY Fire Zone....281. * COUNTIES AFFECTED: In Central WY...Fremont...Natrona.
+In North Central WY...Hot Springs...Johnson...Washakie. * WIND: West 15 to 25 mph with gusts up to 35 mph. * HUMIDITY: 10 to 14 percent.alerts.weather.gov

 Comments / 0